sdonohoo/forecasting/internal_docs/tsperf_rules.md

 power systems planning and operations in recent years.
 The applications of PLF include energy production planning, reliability analysis, probabilistic price forecasting, etc.
-The task of this benchmark is to generate probabilistic forecasting of electricity load on the GEFCom2017 competition qualifying match data.
+The objective of this benchmark is to generate probabilistic forecasting of electricity load on the GEFCom2017 competition qualifying match data.
 We use about 6 years of data for training.
 Forecast is done at 6 time points, with horizon of 1 ~ 2 months and granularity of 1 hour.
 The forecasts should be in